covjson/specification/profiles.md

 ### 2.8.
 PolygonSeries

-- A PolygonSeries domain must have the axes `"composite"` and `"t"` where `"composite"` must have a single Polygon coordinate.
+- A PolygonSeries domain must have the axes `"composite"` and `"t"` where `"composite"` must have a single Polygon value.
-- A PolygonSeries domain may have the axis `"z"` which must have a single coordinate only.
+- A PolygonSeries domain may have the axis `"z"` which must have a single value only.
-- The axis `"composite"` must have the geometry type "Polygon" and the components `"x","y"`.
+- The axis `"composite"` must have the composite type `"Polygon"` and the components `"x","y"`.

 Example:
 ```js